-- 7. Switch on the pump and fill the application.
+- 7. Integral T: Switch on the pump and fill the application.
 The level in the device drops. - 8.
 Carefully top up the heat transfer liquid.
 Check the level indicator and do not overfill the device!

-The device supports you additionally with a signal tone from level 11 on.
+From level 10 for Integral T or level 11 for Integral XT the device additionally supports you with a sound.
 At the beginning, the sound is emitted at larger time intervals.
 From level 12, the sound is repeated at shorter intervals.
 Once the fill maximum is reached, a continuous tone is output.